cenong/vrgallery/MuseumNight.md

 ## Results

+At the start of the game, the player is greeted with a welcoming sign at the entrance of a building.
+Upon clicking the "Continue" button, the player is transported into the building to start the museum tour.

+The image below is a link to a video recording of the museum tour.
 Please click on the image to play the video.

 [![](https://img.youtube.com/vi/q2bZ7hpQXsE/0.jpg)](https://www.youtube.com/watch?v=q2bZ7hpQXsE "VR Experience on iPhone")